 How Islamic Architecture Shaped Europe w/ Diana Darke

-This beautifully illustrated book reveals the Arab and Islamic roots of Europe’s architectural heritage.
-Diana Darke traces ideas and styles from vibrant Middle Eastern centres like Damascus, Baghdad and Cairo, via Muslim Spain, Venice and Sicily into Europe.
-She describes how medieval crusaders, pilgrims and merchants encountered Arab Muslim culture on their way to the Holy Land; and explores more recent artistic interaction between Ottoman and Western cultures, including Sir Christopher Wren’s inspirations in the ‘Saracen’ style of Gothic architecture.
+Islamic roots of Europe’s architectural heritage, showing how ideas and styles had passed from vibrant Middle Eastern centres like Damascus, Baghdad and Cairo, via Muslim Spain, Venice and Sicily into Europe.
+I explained how medieval Crusaders, pilgrims and merchants encountered Arab Muslim culture on their way to Jerusalem and the Holy Land and I documented the many instances of artistic interaction between the Muslim and Christian worlds.

 This talk will take you on that same visual journey through the key buildings both in Europe and the Middle East, to show how our cultures have interacted and intertwined in ways that challenge all kinds of assumptions we might make about our history.